MomentaiChris26/nerdsparadise/README.md

 ````
 $ ruby app.rb
 ````

-If the application runs correctly, you'll see the following screen appear on your terminal.
+If the application runs correctly, you'll see the following screen will appear on your terminal.

 ![main menu](assets/chris-tri-T1A2-4-main-menu.jpg)

+## Menu options

 ### Select a game to play
-Randomly selects a video game with an incompleted status in their database and returns the game name for the user to pick and play.
+Randomly selects a video game with an incomplete status in their database and returns the game name for the user to pick and play.

 ### Add game
 Allows user to enter the details of their video game to be saved into the database.

 ### Search game
-'Search game' feature was the most complex feature as it was a standalone menu.
+Allows the user to search for a game in their database using specific criterias.

 ### Edit game
 Allows the user to select a game to edit the attribute of the game, which will update in the database.